mrjvb/lpr-work/README.md

 ## Introduction

 This project is based on S.M.
 Silva and C.R.
 Jung's implementation of ECCV 2018 paper "License Plate Detection and Recognition in Unconstrained Scenarios".

 * Paper webpage: http://sergiomsilva.com/pubs/alpr-unconstrained/

-The authors requested to cite the following paper if results produced by the code in are published in any publication:
+The original authors requested to cite the following paper if results produced by the code in are published in any publication:

 ```
 @INPROCEEDINGS{silva2018a,